nushell/nushell.github.io/book/custom_completions.md

 }
 ```

-Multiple completers can be defined as such:
+### Handling multiple completers

+Sometimes, a single external completer is not flexible enough for everyday usage.
+However, as many as needed can be combined into a single one.
+The following example uses `$default_completer` for all commands except the ones explicitly defined in the record:

 ```nu
 let multiple_completers = {|spans|